luyilin/kokk/README.md

 * Then populate a main.md in the directory, which is your main markdown file.

 * Then populate a list of example markdown files in the directory.
 And implement the `doc-list` prop.
 The order of the prop is the display order.
+And set the order to `example-order` to implement the menu.

 * Then write the live demo as a slot in `<kokk></kokk>`, use `demo-${index}` as the slot name, `index` is the order of the doc in `doc-list`.